34 Life-Altering Yoga Statistics & Facts for a Balanced 2023

 It isn’t a surprise that the Sports Council recognized the British Wheel of Yoga as the national governing body for the ancient practice in the United Kingdom.
-According to fairly recent numbers, almost half a million people in the UK practice yoga!
+According to the most recent numbers, almost half a million people in the UK practice yoga.

-According to the 2018 statistics on yoga in the UK, there was a 2.1% increase in this market between 2017 and 2018.
-Pilates is considered a practice similar to yoga in the sense that it also alleviates high stress levels, is an excellent form of physical activity, and increases focus.
+According to the 2020 statistics and facts about yoga in the UK, there was a 6% increase in this market from the year before.
+Pilates is considered a practice similar to yoga in the sense that it also alleviates high-stress levels, promotes physical activity, and increases focus.

 Yoga Statistics Worldwide